Sports Funding

 - To update the netball court markings on the playground.

-- PE enrichment days and week where specialist coached are invited in to coach the children and provide CPD for teachers.
+- PE enrichment days and week where specialist coaches are invited in to coach the children and provide CPD for teachers.

 - To update playground equipment to encourage more children to become independently involved in sport during break times.